RHoKAustralia/care-to-compare-search-api/README.md

 For example:
 ```
-{
+query {
-  search(
-    typeOfCover: COMBINED,
+  HospialPolicies(
-    categoryOfCover: FAMILIES
+    categoryOfCover: FAMILIES,
-    location: ACT
+    state: WA,
+    maxMonthlyPremium: 400,
+    hospitalInclusions: [
+      CARDIAC_AND_RELATED_SERVICE,
+      CATARACT_AND_EYE_LENSE_PROCEDURES
+    ]
   ) {
     id,
+    fundName,
+    fundCode,
+    fundType,
+    sisCode,
     policyName,
     monthlyPremium,
-    typeOfCover,
-    categoryOfCover,
     states

   }
 }
 ```
-> This query returns policies (only requested attributes) for policies that are `Combined`, covers `Families` and in `ACT`.
+> This query returns hosptial policies (only requested attributes) for policies that covers `Families` and in `WA` and with maximum monthly premium of $400.

-Example using fragments:
+Example using fragments (out of date with current implementation, left only as reference):
 ```
 {
   search(typeOfCover: COMBINED, categoryOfCover: FAMILIES, location: VIC, maxMonthlyPremium: 400) {